If you're looking to shield your Windows PC, Mac or Android device from malware, we're here to help you pick the right protection.

 AVG Antivirus FREE does not include privacy protection or an app locker.
 CREDIT: dennizn / Shutterstock.

 Most antivirus makers sell three or more kinds of Windows products, each more expensive than the last.
 But each product by a single brand will detect malware just as well as the others.
-The differences lie in the extra features, such as parental controls or password managers, that each offers.
-If you don't need what the more expensive products have, stick to the cheaper ones.
+The differences lie in the extra features that each offers, such as parental controls, password managers, backup software or online storage.
+If you don't need what the more expensive products have, stick to the cheaper options.

 Look for email and web protection.